BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 alebrije owl

-By far the best handicraft in Mexico to buy is alebrijes.
-They are colorful wooden sculptures of fantastical creatures.
-Oaxaca is the best place to buy them.
+By far, the best handicraft in Mexico is alebrijes.
+They are colorful wooden sculptures of fantastical creatures, and Oaxaca is the best place to buy them.

-These colorful sculptures originated in Mexico City, where they were made from paper mache.
-You can see them at the Regional Art Museum in Cholula, which is just outside Puebla.
+These colorful paper mache sculptures originated in Mexico City.
+They can be seen at the Regional Art Museum in Cholula, just outside Puebla.

 The people of Oaxaca then made their own style of alebrije using wood.